kyma-project/console/README.md

 # or

 ./scripts/checkClusterAvailability.sh -s <cluster_domain>
-# will sillently return the exit code 0 or another if the cluster is unavailable
+# Returns an appropriate exit code if the cluster is unavailable.
 ```